Skip to content

 Let’s talk bra washing.
 Cold or warm?
 Hand wash or machine wash?
 Wash every wear, or… whenever you remember?
 We hear from women all over New Zealand who have been washing their bras one way, without knowing if it’s the right way.
 After all, bra washing tips don’t tend to come up in conversation.

 But washing your bras doesn’t have to be complicated, and you don’t need a Bachelor’s degree in Laundry Science to keep yours in good shape.
-This is your simple bra washing guide, written by a team that knows the topic inside out.
+This is your simple bra washing guide, written by a team that fits and designs bras for thousands of women across New Zealand and Australia..

 Shhhh, come a little closer.
 There’s something lots of bra companies aren’t telling you.
 You don’t have to hand-wash your bras.
 In fact, machine washing bras is what we recommend, because life’s too short, and your bra shouldn’t struggle with a little sloshing around.